-Carlsberg A/S has no lease contracts to be recognised.
-The lease expenses recognised in the income statement related to short-term leases and leases of low-value assets and amounted to DKK 1m (2019: DKK 1m).
+Carlsberg Breweries A/5 leases various properties and equipment.
+At 31 December 2020, the carrying amount of right-of-use assets amounted to DKK 289m.
+During the year, additions amounted to DKK 302m and depreciation to DKK 17m.
+The lease expenses recognised in the income statement related to short-term leases and leases of low-value assets and amounted to DKK 0.3m.
 Such contracts comprise the lease of copy and printing machines, coffee machines, small IT devices and similar equipment.